 Safety Standards and Regulatory Agencies

 No governmental or regulatory agency oversees placenta preparation.
 The Association of Placenta Preparation Arts is an organization that certifies preparers of the encapsulated placenta and has specific standards that must be met.
 The APPA responded to the CDC statements and noted that a maternal or fetal infection at birth would be a contraindication for placenta consumption.
 They concluded that the placenta should not have been prepared or consumed in the case reviewed by the CDC.
 The association also discusses the importance of safe handling and preparation.
-Some providers adhere to Occupational Safety and Health Administration (OSHA) regulations for the safety and handling of placental tissue.

 Additional Research and Articles

 If you are interested in reading additional research on placenta encapsulation, this article covers much of the research on the risks and benefits.
 You can also read this article on the research on placenta consumption in humans and animals.

 While we have seen more evidence and studies in the past few years, no perfect large-scale, placebo-controlled study gives us black-and-white benefits or risks of consuming your placenta.
 Without a study showing a large group of women who ate their placenta compared to a group given a placebo.
 The only evidence we have is from smaller studies and anecdotal information.
 Many women consume their placenta and rave about the benefits of it.
 This anecdotal information has value.
 There is a lot of a grey area as to whether there is evidence to back up all of the claims made for eating your placenta.
 On the other hand, no solid large-scale study tells us that it isn’t safe or should be advised against either.